ninedraft/containerum/README.md

 ## Overview

-Containerum is a Web UI for Kubernetes.
+Containerum is a cloud management sistem.
 Containerum includes tools for simple CI/CD pipelines setup and team management.
 Release notes are available [here](https://docs.containerum.com/release-notes/platform/).

 - Runs on top of any Kubernetes cluster
 - Imports the resources already existing in Kubernetes clusters